Conigma Connect

 Method Definition

-Methods define the operations you perform against an API.
+Methods define the operations you perform against an API which is called by Connect as a (REST) client.
 They are equivalent to OpenAPI path and operation definitions.
 Here you specify the structure of the request and expected response, along with additional request configuration options.

 The lower section is designed for testing.
 It shows the composed request with its URL, content, and headers, and displays the response once a test call has been executed.